Integrating Keycloak with ICE ClusterWare#

 https://www.keycloak.org/docs/latest/server_admin/index.html#assigning-permissions-using-roles-and-groups

-With the Keycloak configuration from above, admins can now configure the ClusterWare software to match.
-In particular, the ClusterWare software needs to know the basic configuration and the role-mapping details.
+After completing the Keycloak configuration, configure the ClusterWare software to match.
+In particular, the ClusterWare software needs to know the basic Keycloak configuration and the role-mapping details.

-The Keycloak configuration info is stored in the ClusterWare database with the authctl tool, found at /opt/scyld/clusterware/bin/authctl.
-When using authctl, replace the values with info from the actual Keycloak instance as noted above:
+The Keycloak configuration information is stored in the ClusterWare database with the configctl tool, found at /opt/scyld/clusterware/bin/configctl.

-Note that the authctl tool can also be used to double-check the data in the ClusterWare database:
+3. Use the configctl tool to double-check the data in the ClusterWare database:

-Finally, the main ClusterWare configuration needs to be modified to swap out the standard authentication system (the appauth module) with the Keycloak module.
-Edit /opt/scyld/clusterware/conf/base.ini and look for the plugins.auth section:
+4. Modify the main ClusterWare configuration to swap out the standard ClusterWare authentication system (the appauth module) with the Keycloak module.
+Edit the /opt/scyld/clusterware/conf/base.ini file and replace plugins.auth = appauth with:

 plugins.auth = keycloakauth

-Note that it may be helpful to add a user or two to the auth.tmpadmins list in base.ini as well.
-If anything goes wrong with the Keycloak integration process, most users will not be able to authenticate – only the tmpadmins will be allowed into the system, and they will have full admin privileges.
+5. [Optional] It may be helpful to add at least one user to the auth.tmpadmins list in the base.ini file as well.
+If anything goes wrong with the Keycloak integration process, most users will not be able to authenticate.
+However, the tmpadmins are allowed into the system and have full admin privileges.

 systemctl restart clusterware